Lleyton Hewitt: 2012: First ATP final in two years

 Hewitt returned with a wildcard at the French Open where he lost in the first round to Blaž Kavčič.
 After this, Hewitt began his grass season at Queen's Club Championships.
 He lost in the 1st round to Croatian Ivo Karlović.
-Hewitt's next tournament was Wimbledon, where he was defeated in the first round by 5th seed Jo-Wilfried Tsonga.
-During this match, ITF released wild cards for the 2012 Olympics, and Hewitt's name was in the singles list, marking his third appearance at the Olympic Games (2000, 2008 and now).
-After his loss against Tsonga, Hewitt played doubles at Wimbledon partnering countryman Chris Guccione, where they made the 3rd round before losing in 4 sets.
+At Wimbledon, he was defeated in the first round by 5th seed Jo-Wilfried Tsonga.
+I doubles at Wimbledon partnering countryman Chris Guccione, they made the third round before losing in 4 sets.

-After Wimbledon, viewing to prepare for the Olympics, Hewitt was granted a wild card at Newport.
-In the opening round, he defeated Canadian Vasek Pospisil.
-In the 2nd round, he won in three sets, ousting American Tim Smyczek.
-In his next match, the Aussie won against Israeli Dudi Sela.
-With this win, Hewitt went on to the semi-final (his first since Halle 2010), where he was victorious over American Rajeev Ram.
+After Wimbledon, Hewitt was granted a wild card at Newport.
 He lost to top seeded John Isner in the final.

-Playing in the Olympics, Hewitt was drawn against Sergiy Stakhovsky and won.
-Marin Čilić, seeded 13th, awaited in the second round and Hewitt dispatched the Croat in two sets to advance to the third round.
+Playing in the Olympics after being awarded a wild card, Hewitt beat Sergiy Stakhovsky and Marin Čilić, seeded 13th, to advance to the third round.
 There, he met 2nd seed Novak Djokovic.
 After losing the first set, Djokovic overpowered Hewitt to take the final two sets and eliminate Hewitt from the tournament.
 In the mixed doubles, he and Sam Stosur reached the quarterfinals, where they lost two sets to one to Britain's Andy Murray and Laura Robson.

-Beginning the American hard court season, Hewitt received a WC to the Cincinnati Masters, where he won against Mikhail Youzhny in the 1st round before losing to Viktor Troicki in the 2nd round.
+Hewitt received a WC to the Cincinnati Masters, where he lost to Viktor Troicki in the second round.
 The Aussie's next tournament was the US Open, where he received a WC, completing the "Wild Card Slam" (received wild cards in all of the four Grand Slams in 2012).
-In the 1st round, Hewitt met Tobias Kamke, winning his first match at Flushing Meadows since 2009.
-In the 2nd round, Hewitt won a marathon five sets match against Gilles Müller.
-In the 3rd round, Hewitt lost to 4th seed and No. 5-ranked David Ferrer, despite having set points in the 1st set.
+Hewitt lost to 4th seed and No. 5-ranked David Ferrer in the third round, despite having set points in the 1st set.